-Here’s an overview of what you’ll need to make these tasty burgers.
+Here's an overview of what you'll need to make these tasty lamb burgers.
 The exact measurements are included in the recipe card below:

 For the sauce:

-- Greek yogurt: A healthy ingredient.
-I use plain full-fat yogurt.
+Greek yogurt: I use plain full-fat yogurt.
 Straus is a good brand and so is Fage.

 Fresh lemon juice: Freshly squeezed is better than the juice that comes in those little bottles.

-- Minced garlic: Mince it by yourself or use the stuff that comes in a jar.
+Minced garlic: Mince it yourself or use the stuff that comes in a jar.